Skip to main content

 • “It made me feel really invested, and I think it was the perfect vibe for this game!”

-Reviewers find the humor in the game to be lighthearted and enjoyable, particularly noting the amusing pricing.
-The overall presentation and engaging mechanics complement the comedic elements, enhancing the gaming experience.
+Reviewers find the humor in the game to be lighthearted and enjoyable, particularly noting that the pricing adds a comedic element.
+The overall presentation and engaging mechanics complement the humorous tone, making for an entertaining experience.

 • “The humor in this game is absolutely delightful, making every moment enjoyable.”